 The extent of the quotation must be justified by the particular purpose, i.e., the quoted work/part of the work must be in reasonable proportion to the complete work of the quoting person.
 The following principle applies: You may quote as much as necessary and you should quote as little as possible from another author’s work.

 It is difficult to generally determine the extent of quotations because one has to take into account the individual particularities of each case.

 However, the following can be taken as a rough guide value: The quotation should not exceed 10 per cent of the original work and it should be no longer than one page at a stretch.

 The source of the quoted work and the author must in all cases be acknowledged.

 One example can be given to illustrate the necessity to acknowledge the source:

 If you quote the photograph of a painting that was created more than 70 years ago, the following distinction must be made: 70 years after the death of the author, the work is in the public domain.
-Therefore, the artist must not be acknowledged as author of the painting.
+Therefore, the artist must not be acknowledged as the author of the painting.
 However, the photographer has created a new work when taking a photograph of the painting.
-Therefore, the photographer must be acknowledged as author.
+Therefore, the photographer must be acknowledged as the author.
 Furthermore, the source of the photograph must be cited.
 The photograph might be taken from an art book, for example.

 4. No (substantial) alteration

 The quoted work may not be altered substantially.
 Abridging the quoted work is only permitted if the alteration is identified as such, e.g., through [...].
 The following examples show minimal adaptations of another author’s work that are permitted:

 - Reducing the size of a figure (not permitted: cutting the figure, adding characters)